 Rhea Lyons is thrilled to join Hannigan, Salky, Getzler as an agent.
 She began her publishing career while studying at the University of Rochester and interning at Open Letter, a press which exclusively publishes literature in translation.
 She then joined the Random House Publishing Group, which includes the imprints of Random House, Spiegel & Grau, Ballantine, Bantam Dell, and Del Rey, working in Subrights.
 In 2011, she became a scout at Franklin and Siegal Associates, and spent the next few years working to help international publishers discover and acquire new and upcoming works of fiction and nonfiction.
 Most recently, Rhea was the Subsidiary Rights Director at Rodale, where she also acquired books for their adult list as well as for their newly launched children's imprint, Rodale Kids.

-Rhea will automatically love any story that focuses on women involved in athletics (portrayed in fiction, especially romance), stories that look at our relationship with the environment (either fiction or nonfiction), novels that feature a female protagonist dealing with an intense emotion (especially rage or fear), books about space, witches, space witches, or a rom com involving space witches.
-Her favorite random settings / time periods include Classical Hollywood, the Old West, the Mexican/American border, the Rocky Mountains, Las Vegas, and 1980s NYC, especially seen through the eyes of Own Voices and LGBTQ/non-cis writers.
+Rhea will automatically love any story that focuses on women involved in athletics, horror written by women, anything you can imagine being turned into a soap opera (family dramas or compelling settings that just keep on giving), books about space, witches, space witches, or a rom com involving space witches.
+No crime or thrillers, please.
+Her favorite random settings / time periods include Classical Hollywood, the Old West, the Mexican/American border, the Rocky Mountains, Las Vegas (mobsters and gamblers welcome!), and Coney Island, especially seen through the eyes of Own Voices and LGBTQ/non-cis writers.

 NOTE: Due to the volume of queries Rhea receives, she will only respond to those in which she's interested.